Custom Home Design in Melbourne vs Project Home: Some Pros and Cons

 Moreover, most of the hard decision making and careful planning is done for you.
 The options available have been carefully thought through by experienced developers and designed to suit different types of families.

 While the floor plan may not be unique, you will still get to choose some of your fixtures and finishes.
-This allows you some level of control over the design and lets you personalise the space to your taste.
+This allows you some level of control over the house plans and lets you personalise the space to your taste.

 Also, when selecting your builder, you should be able to get a good sense of the quality of their work.
 Most companies will have display homes for you to walk through and see how the space feels.
 This can be particularly useful if you have a hard time visualising what the finished home will look like.
 It's important to note that these display homes may be built by their most experienced team.
 The people who end up building your home may not have the same level of experience or quality control as those who built the display home.